stevemao/color-transitions/readme.md

 The transition timing function option is used to describe how the intermediate values of the color being affected by a transition effect are calculated.
 This in essence lets you establish an acceleration curve, so that the speed of the transition can vary over its duration.

+If this is string, the function would be from [eases](https://github.com/mattdesl/eases).

 ##### threshold

 Type: `number`<br>